AirGrid/docs/docs/privacy.md

 - User interactions on the page eg dwell, scroll & clicks.
 - Browser based API outputs eg Chrome topics.

-### Retention
+#### Retention

+_Note: this section is related only to data stored / retained in the browser of the individual who has generated that event._

-The SDK limits data storage to a maximum of **90 days** or **300 distinct events**, which ever is greater.
+The AirGrid software development kit (SDK) limits data storage to a maximum of **90 days** or **300 distinct events**, neither of these limits can be breached.
 This means the oldest event a user would store is 90 days, unless they hit the 300 event limit.
 In most practical cases the browser will evict data from the cache much earlier.
 The browser has a mechanism designed to purge data which is not used / accessed frequently.

+### Non user level

 **Non user level** information can be summarised as aggregated metrics on platform usage.
-We collect and store a large amount of variables, but none are tied to a unique user identifier:
+We collect and store a number of variables, but none are tied to a unique user identifier:

 - Time
 - Device
-- Location
 - Domain
 - URL
+- Location (zip code / post code)

 ::: info IP Address